 While the terms power washing and pressure washing are often used interchangeably, a homeowner should understand their differences and know when to use power washing, standard pressure washing, and soft wash systems.
 It’s also good to know why your pressure washing contractor might be recommending one service over another!
 This information will ensure your property is always clean, pristine, in good condition, and protected from damage through the years.
 So, let's dive in together!

-Weighing Your Options: Power Washing, Pressure Washing, & Soft Washing
+Weighing Your Options: Power Washing vs. Pressure Washing, & Soft Washing

 Power Washing Explained by the Pros:

 - Pressure washing uses any pressurized water for cleaning or rinsing.
-If you attach a spray nozzle to your home’s garden hose and use that to wash outside walls or an exterior deck, you technically pressure washing your property!
+If you attach a spray nozzle to your home’s garden hose and use that to wash outside walls or an exterior deck, you are technically pressure washing your property.

 - Water coming from your home’s outside water line is typically lukewarm or even somewhat cool.
 This water is then safe for most applications.